ManuelVargas1251/ChordFinder/readme.md

 ## Chord Finder

 This program should be able to display the chord name of the user inputted chord.
-This could help any musicians more quickly understand what chords they are playing.
+This could help musicians more quickly understand what chords they are playing.

 To compile: